adoyle-h/one.nvim/README.md

 ### Container

 You can use it in container.
+It requires docker installed on your machine.

+#### Build container

+Invoke `./scripts/build-container`.
+(For users in China Mainland, it's add `-p` option to enable proxy for fasten building).

+**Note** for Mac users with Apple chip.
+Current nvim not provide releases building for Arm arch.
+So the container builds and runs with `--platform=linux/amd64` option.
+It's very slow when running it in container.

+#### Use container

 ```sh
 # Cache the nvim data in host